 literally means "hidden" or a "mystery".
 In Iyengar and some other

 communities, the term includes writings by Tamil Alvar saints, such as the

 Divya Prabandham.
 One such example is the Tiruvaaymozhi.

 As mentioned earlier, the Vedas are among the most ancient texts of

 Hinduism.
-The Samhitas roughly date back as early as 1700-1100 BC and
+The Samhitas roughly date back as early as 1700-1100 BC and the

-1000-500 BC.
+BC.
 This indicates that there was a Vedic period, which ranged from the mid

 2nd to the mid 1st millennium BC; or what is more popularly referred to as

 the Late Bronze Age and the Iron Age.